ninalor02/generator-readme/README.md

 ## How to Contribute
+These are guidelines for future contribution.

 ## Tests

-- To run tests, run the following: npm run test
+- These are the tests written for the application.

 ## Questions